-The ocean covers over 70% of the planet's surface and plays a crucial role for the global ecological equilibrium.
-Humans depend on oceans and coasts for their well-being and economic development.
-Healthy marine and coastal ecosystems are highly productive and provide a multitude of valuable goods and services.
-These range from food, medicine, climate regulation and coastal protection to recreational opportunities and spiritual benefits.
+Life on earth originates from our oceans and coasts.
+They play an important role in the food chain and are crucial for the maintenance of the global ecological equilibrium.
+Human beings also depend on oceans and coasts for their well-being and economic development.
+Healthy marine and coastal ecosystems are highly productive, providing a multitude of valuable goods and services.
+These include food, medicine, climate regulation, coastal protection, recreational opportunities and spiritual benefits.

-Despite their global significance, marine and coastal ecosystems face a wide array of threats mainly due to anthropogenic causes.
-Habitat loss and degradation, overfishing and destructive fishing methods, eutrophication and pollution deteriorate the state of our ocean.
-In addition, the impacts of climate change are heavily affecting many ecosystems.
-Response to these threats is often limited due to a lack of regulation and enforcement, insufficient management and governance or limited awareness.
-To halt the loss of biodiversity and ecosystem services, it is crucial to make enhanced efforts at global, regional, national and local levels.
+However, marine and coastal ecosystems face a wide array of threats, mainly from humankind.
+Habitat loss and degra dation, overfishing, destructive fishing methods, eutrophication and pollution all deteriorate the state of oceans and coasts.
+In addition, these unique ecosystems are heavily impacted by climate change.
+A lack of regulation and enforcement, insufficient management and governance and limited awareness has limited effective responses to these pressures.